James Bryant... my favourite poetry

 Stop all the clocks by W H Auden.
 You may have heard

-it read in the film "Three weddings and a funeral"
+it read in the film "Four Weddings and a Funeral"

 and I read it out at my Dad's funeral service in 1998: